vguerlesquin/delphix-factory-postgre/README.md

 # delphix-factory-postgre
-A docker container to manage PostgreSQL Database on a Delphix Engine
+A docker container to manage PostgreSQL Database on a Delphix Engine.

 ## Purpose
 In this container you have everything to create a PostgreSQL Virtual Database using a Delphix Engine.